Foreverddb/Foreverddb/README.md

 HI!
 Notice that you may hava been confused with my name **ForeverDdB** there, I'd like to explain that I was interested in **Physics** in my senior high and I prefer **creating softwares** now.
 In fact, these two are both amazing things which are almost two of the most beautiful things in the world I think.

-Also, I love the **Umamusume** which is called **ウマ娘 プリティーダービー** in Janpanese or Pretty Derby in English.
-I'd love to meet someone who loves it too.

 Anyway, nice to meet all of you in the Github!!!

 ### Work Experience